Enrolling in Blackstone Valley Prep

 What Makes BVP Different?

-Last year, a BVP scholar, his family, and our staff went on camera to tell our story in a new way.
+A BVP scholar, his family, and our staff went on camera to tell our story in a new way.
 While data and descriptions of our practices are important to share, we believe the most authentic way to describe what we do is by allowing our scholars and parents to tell their stories.

 “To find a school culture that prioritizes both diversity, as well as high-expectations for academics to support her future in college and the world beyond, is wonderful.
 We’ve been thrilled with our daughter’s progress and truly love the school.”